allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #list(
   spacing: 0.8em,
-  [Look for markings every *0.1 mL* for the 1ml syringes.], [*Cleaning:* If used for liquid food (like milk), wash with hot soapy water within an hour of use, and air dry.
+  [Look for markings every *0.1 mL* for the 1ml syringes.], [*Cleaning:* If used for liquid food (like milk), to clean: remove the plunger and wash with hot soapy water within an hour of use, and air dry.
 If used only for water, just air dry.], [*Examples:* BD eclipse 1mL oral syringes or Terumo 1mL oral tuberculin syringes.
 We have also included more examples below:], )
 #v(-1em)